ATVG-Archive/am/README.md

 This is the AM - Automated Make Build System.
 This script automates the usage of Makefile, Ninja and CMake into a way it is simple to use.

 **This Script does not replace Make, CMake or Ninja.
-It only automates them based on what files exit!**
+It only automates them based on what files exist!**

 This script could be improved more, but it works.
 And this is how: